Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Principal-reported AARA in Units 3 and 4

-• be reasonably satisfied that the need for the AARA exists, based on the functional impact on that individual student
+• be reasonably satisfied that the need for the AARA exists based on AARA principles (see Section 6.1) and eligibility (see Section 6.2)

-• be able to provide evidence to justify the decision.
+• be able to provide evidence to justify the decision (the QCAA does not specify evidence required).

-Schools must notify the QCAA, via the QCAA Portal, of principal-reported AARA for students undertaking summative internal assessment in Units 3 and 4 of Applied, Applied (Essential), General and General (Extension) subjects, and for summative external assessment in General, General (Extension) and General (Senior External Examination) subjects.
+Schools must notify the QCAA, in the QCAA Portal, of principal-reported AARA for students undertaking summative internal and external assessment in Units 3 and 4 of Applied, Applied (Essential), General, General (Extension), General (Senior External Examination) subjects and Short Courses.

-Schools retain supporting documentation for principal-reported AARA (see Section 6.4.5: Supporting documentation for QCAA-approved AARA).
-Schools may be required to supply a copy of supporting documentation as part of the quality assurance processes for AARA or as part of a review process.
+Schools retain supporting documentation for principal-reported AARA to supply, if required, to the QCAA as part of the quality assurance processes for AARA or as part of a review process.

 QCAA-approved AARA in Units 3 and 4

-The QCAA is responsible for approving identified AARA for students undertaking summative assessment in Units 3 and 4 of Applied, Applied (Essential), General and General (Extension) subjects, summative assessment for Short Courses and for external assessment in General, General (Extension) and General (Senior External Examination) subjects, as defined in ‘Table: Adjustments requiring QCAA approval’ (below).
+The QCAA is responsible for approving identified AARA for students undertaking summative assessment in Units 3 and 4 of Applied, Applied (Essential), General, General (Extension), General (Senior External Examination) subjects and Short Courses.

-QCAA-approved AARA are specific practical arrangements and adjustments that can only be approved by the QCAA following consideration of supporting documentation submitted with the AARA application via the QCAA Portal.
+QCAA-approved AARA are specific practical arrangements and adjustments that can only be approved by the QCAA following consideration of supporting documentation submitted with the AARA application in the QCAA Portal.
+Schools are to contact the QCAA for advice where the evidence requirements cannot be met due to exceptional circumstances.

-Schools must submit applications for QCAA-approved and/or notify principal-reported AARA to the QCAA on students’ behalf, via the QCAA Portal.
+MLPs must submit applications for QCAA-approved AARA to the QCAA on students’ behalf, in the QCAA Portal.

 Adjustments requiring QCAA approval